-Expenditure variables have been rounded to the nearest penny.
+The expenditure variables have been rounded to the nearest penny.
 Person-level expenditure information released on the MEPS 2018 Person-Level Use and Expenditure File were rounded to the nearest dollar.
-It should be noted that using the MEPS 2018 event files to create person-level totals will yield slightly different totals than those found on the person-level expenditure file.
+It should be noted that using the MEPS 2018 event files to create person-level totals will yield slightly different totals than those found on the full year consolidated file.
 These differences are due to rounding only.
-Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure file for that source of payment.
+Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditures file for that source of payment.
 This difference is also an artifact of rounding only.